You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 How Often Should Lipitor Users Get Liver Tests?

-Lipitor, a popular cholesterol-lowering medication, has been a staple in many people's treatment plans for decades.
+Lipitor, a popular cholesterol-lowering medication, has been a staple in many people's medication regimens for years.
 However, like all medications, it can have potential side effects, including liver damage.
-As a result, it's crucial for Lipitor users to undergo regular liver function tests to monitor their liver health.
+As a result, it's essential for Lipitor users to understand the importance of liver function tests and how often they should be performed.

 How Often Should Lipitor Users Get Liver Tests?